• Home

 I MAY OWE YOU A BIG APOLOGY (if you joined SaVoa because of my name)

 So long, SaVoa.
 I’m sorry.
 Really truly sorry. …and I’m angry.
 Really truly angry.
 As a voice talent, being used sort of comes with the territory, right?
 I mean, you put yourself out there as spokesperson for whatever the script may call for (within reason).
 It’s understood up front.
 No harm, no foul.
-But […]
+But what […]

 April 18, 2012